ReportedUser/Robot_Control_with_depth_camera/README.md

 In order to do so, this package makes use of mediapipe to identify the hand and moveit for the communication with the robot..

 ## Contents
-This repository contains the main script hand_tracking and some helper scripts:
+This repository contains the main scripts hand_tracking and tracking_orientation.py with some helper scripts:
 - Hand_tracking: Actual script used to track the hand and move the robot.
+- tracking_orientation: Script to track movement and orientation, still needs a bit of work.
 - moveit_test: Helper script to check if moveit and connection to the robot section of the program actually works.
 - hand_to_coordinates_mediapipe: Helper script to check if the mediapipe section of the program actually works.